MarkBind/markbind/docs/userGuide/cliCommands.md

 **{{ icon_examples }}**
 * `markbind deploy` : Deploys after generating the site from the current working directory.
 * `markbind deploy ./myWebsite` : Deploys after generating the site from the `./myWebsite` directory.
-* `markbind deploy --no-build` : Deploys the site from the current working directory without generating the site.
+* `markbind deploy --no-build` : Deploys the site from the current working directory without generating it.

 </panel>